 Click on the individual subjects below to find all that you need to support your son / daughter with their 3Cert learning.
 Here you will find:

-For up-to-date information, tips and guidance about a wide range of both national and Chelsea Academy-specific themes relating to students’ curriculum, exams and general learning, you can access all of the past ‘Academic Update’ articles from our fortnightly newsletter by clicking here.
+For up-to-date information, tips and guidance about a wide range of both national and Chelsea Academy-specific themes relating to students’ curriculum, exams and general learning, you can access all of the past ‘Academic Update’ articles from our fortnightly newsletter.